sami2020pro/espad-interview-task/README.md

 # What settings did we use for this project
 We put all the <var>Redis</var> settings in one **Json** file

+And you can find all the settings in the ``configuration.json`` file

 # How we worked with storage and Redis
 We wrote a <var>Golang</var> code to do our job with **Redis**